Esmé Bianco

-Esmé Augusta Bianco (born 25 May 1982) is an English actress and neo-burlesque performer, who is best known for her recurring roles as Ros on Game of Thrones and Jane Chatwin on The Magicians.
+Esmé Augusta Bianco is an English actress and neo-burlesque performer, who is best known for her recurring roles as Ros on Game of Thrones and Jane Chatwin on The Magicians.

 Career

 Bianco has posed for painters Christian Furr and Peregrine Heathcote.

-Bianco's feature films parts include Burlesque Fairytales, in which she played "Mother" in one of the tales.
+Bianco appeared in feature films, including Burlesque Fairytales, in which she played "Mother" in one of the tales.
 She also appeared in Chemical Wedding, Dead Man Running, The Big I Am, and The Scorpion King 4: Quest for Power.
-Bianco had a role as prostitute Ros in the HBO series Game of Thrones.
+Bianco played the role of prostitute Ros in the HBO series Game of Thrones.
 She first appeared in the series premiere "Winter Is Coming" and returned for 13 more episodes, being often featured in the show's "sexposition" scenes.

-In 2020, Bianco made an appearance on the Puscifer album Existential Reckoning on the song "UPGrade".
+In 2020, Bianco appeared as a guest vocalist on the Puscifer album Existential Reckoning on the song "UPGrade".

 Personal life

 In February 2021, Bianco accused musician Marilyn Manson of physically abusing her during their relationship in 2011, after she had split from her husband.
 In April 2021, Bianco sued Manson for sexual assault, human trafficking, and abuse.
 Bianco alleged that she was given drugs and alcohol, and also subjected to threats of violence and rape.
 Bianco also alleged that Manson tied her to a prayer kneeler, beat her with a whip, and raped her.
 Marilyn Manson responded to Bianco through his attorney, stating that Bianco's allegations were "provably false."
 They reached an out-of-court settlement in January 2023, with the terms of agreement not disclosed.